-Coverage may also terminate if you fail to pay your share of an applicable premium, if your hours drop below the required hourly threshold for the particular benefit, if you engage in fraud or make an intentional misrepresentation of a material fact, or for any other reason as set forth in the attached and/or provided documents.
-You should consult Section 14 for a general summary and the attached and/or provided documents for specific termination events and information.
+Coverage may also terminate if you fail to pay your share of an applicable premium, if your hours drop below the required hourly threshold for the particular benefit, if you engage in fraud or make an intentional misrepresentation of a material fact, or for any other reason as set forth in the attached documents.
+You should consult Section 14 for a general summary and the attached documents for specific termination events and information.